pocomane/usb_pad_encoder/Readme.md

 If you selected the `TOGGLE` mode, you can use the `AUTOFIRE_SELECTOR` to chage the button to use as toggle in the `TOGGLE` mode (the default is `SELECT`)

+# Configure simulation mode

+If you define the `SIMULATION_MODE` at beginning of the source, a simulation mode will be enabled.
+In such mode the board will not register itself as a HID device neither it will send any HID events.
+However it will enable logging and debug message over serial port, so you can inspect its operation with serial console client like `minicom`.
+This mode is useful in development.

 # Configure Arduino USB name

 To change the name that arduino uses to identify itself on USB, you have to